Mobing-ms/Mobing-ms/README.md

 I'm **Akshay M Nair**, a B.Tech student passionate about building impactful digital solutions.

-My journey started with design, evolved into development, and is now expanding into the world of data engineering and analytics.
+My journey began with design, evolved into development, and is now expanding into the world of data engineering and analytics.

 Currently, I'm building an end-to-end **SkyTrack Data Warehouse** project while continuously exploring new technologies and improving my technical skills.